 Introduction: This should summarize the purpose and the rationale for the study.
 It should neither review the subject extensively nor it should have data or conclusions of the study.

 Methods: This should include exact method or observation or experiment.
 If an apparatus is used, it’s manufacturer’s name and address should be given in parenthesis.
 If the method is established, give reference but if the method is new, give enough information so that another author is able to perform it.
 If a drug is used, its generic name, dose and route of administration must be given.
 For patients, age, sex with mean age ± standard deviation must be given.
-Statistical method must be mentioned and specify any general computer programme used.
+Statistical method must be mentioned and specify any general computer program used.
 The Info system used should be clearly mentioned.

 Results: It must be presented in the form of text, tables and illustrations.
 The contents of the tables should not be all repeated in the text.
 Instead, a reference to the table number may be given.
 Long articles may need sub-headings within some sections (especially the Results and Discussion parts) to clarify their contents.
 Extra or supplementary materials and technical details can be placed in an appendix where it will be accessible.
 It may be omitted from the printed version but may be published in the electronic version of the journal.